Alzheimer's disease is the

 - Have trouble learning and remembering new

-- Have trouble finding the right words to say what he
+- Have trouble finding the right words to say what you want to say.

 - Have more trouble doing daily tasks like

 A person who gets these symptoms over a few hours or days or whose symptoms

 suddenly get worse needs to see a doctor right away, because there may be